gradle/gradle/README.md

 This results in a single source of truth for a value and helps with introducing out-of-order semantics.

-Open question: how to avoid confusion between “add” and “access” semantics?

 ### External readable object and functions

 A schema should be able to provide objects that a script can read and invoke functions on them.